Table of Contents

 1. Make Timely Payments

 Always pay your bills on time.
 Remember that your payment history accounts for 35% of your FICO score.
-Paying off your debt promptly will show up on your payment history, which will eventually help boost your credit score.
+Paying off your debt promptly will show up on your payment record, which will eventually help boost your credit score.
 Keep track of your bills, set due-date alerts, or sign up for automatic payments so that you can avoid late or missed payments.

 2. Keep Your Credit Usage Below 30%

 Credit usage makes up 30% of your credit score.
 If you want to improve your credit standing, you should keep your credit utilization ratio below 30%.
 Make it a habit to pay your credit card balances in full every month.
 You can also ask for a higher credit limit.
-Just make sure that you don’t increase your credit card balance, too.
+Just make sure that you don’t increase your card balance, too.

 3. Apply For New Credit Only When Necessary